What 7 CEOs learned from hiring their husbands

 Olivia Landau’s blog eventually grew into a business venture via TechStars called The Clear Cut.
 This direct-to-consumer diamond business started as a diamond concierge service allowing couples to create bespoke engagement rings, but now has expanded to offer a capsule collection of everyday diamonds.
 Recently, they hit the $1 million mark of year-to-date sales within the first quarter of 2019.
 The team has been averaging nearly 100% quarter over quarter.

-Landau’s mission was to offer fair-trade diamonds, and she met her husband Kyle while they were both studying at the Gemological Institute of America.
+Landau met her husband Kyle while they were both studying at the Gemological Institute of America.
 Kyle had founded a mining company in Sierra Leone and knew much about the country, but little about diamonds.
 When the Ebola epidemic hit the small country–and thus, Kyle’s business–he returned stateside to attend Columbia University.
 That’s when the pieces started falling together for them to work together.

 Landau started a blog for friends and family to answer commonly asked diamond-related questions, and since many of Kyle’s classmates were proposing, he directed them to her.
 “I quickly became Columbia Business School’s unofficial private jeweler,” she says.
 “I started posting my designs on Instagram and my account gained traction.
 Soon, I was overwhelmed with requests for bespoke rings from couples across the country.”